 What else you should know before hiring a tree service?

 Tree removal needs experience and skill.
 Ensure that the company you hire sends professional licensed workers who can perform the assigned task efficiently.
 First I would ask the guy you are speaking to if he will be on site.

 If the answer is yes, you will find they are a small business and probably a better choice for a range of reasons.
 If the answer is no, then you will need to make sure they send you an arboriculture certificate of whoever is going to be working on site.
 Technically only the climber will need to be certified, but if they all are, then even better.

 There is no reason why should not tip tree removal services, but it is not mandatory as they are not exactly on minimum wage.
 You can also help out the workers by providing them with food and water and maybe a cold beer once the job is done.

 Although tree removal is costly it is also a very intensive task for the laborers.
-You can opt tip the workers if you are feeling generous, but I would give it directly to them and not the boss.
+You can opt to tip the workers if you are feeling generous, but I would give it directly to them and not the boss.

 How to perform a tree service license check?

-You should find out if the tree service company belongs to any professional organization like the International Society of Arboriculture, Tree Care Industry Association or other.
+You should find out if the tree service company belongs to any professional organization like the International Society of Arboriculture, Tree Care Industry Association or others.
 You should check the business’s registration number and ask them for a copy.

 Just because they are not, does not mean they are not legitimate either.